-It’s National Book Week in South Africa which is an absolute highlight for Ashton and probably another excuse to buy more books.
+It’s National Book Week in South Africa which is an absolute highlight for Ashton.
+It’s also another excuse to buy more books.
 Reading is such an important part of education and learning in general, whether or not a child has ADHD.
 Almost all areas of our lives require that we are able to comprehend reading material and retain that information.
 In addition to that the benefits of reading are numerous.

 ADHD Reading Problems

-Studies estimate around half of children with ADHD Attention Deficit Hyperactivity Disorder and ADD Attention Deficit Disorder experience difficulties when it comes to reading.
+Studies estimate that around half of children with ADHD and ADD experience difficulties when it comes to reading.
 Attention issues make it difficult for children with ADHD to concentrate when reading.
 These children may take longer to get through a page and experience difficulties when reading aloud.
-Sitting still for long periods, in order to read the assigned pages tends to be the biggest culprit with boredom setting in and the child becoming distracted.
+Sitting still for long periods, in order to read the assigned pages tends to be the biggest culprit.
+Boredom sets in and the child becomes distracted.

 Ashton was diagnosed with ADHD at the age of 9 and one of his biggest obstacles was reading.
 He couldn’t sit still while he read and he absolutely hated reading.
-It is however critical that children with ADHD who struggle to read receive resources to help them improve their reading skills.
+It’s however critical that children with ADHD who struggle to read receive resources to help them improve their reading skills.
 We didn’t do anything out of the ordinary, accept persevere in getting him to enjoying reading.
 I set goals with a reward system.
 We bought him crazy fun books that peaked his curiosity.
-In fact we let him read absolutely anything he wants to read and 5 years later we are reaping the rewards.
-In fact this boy is book obsessed having bought close to 60 books in the past 9 months (with his own money as well).
+We let him read absolutely anything he wants to read and 5 years later we are reaping the rewards.
+Now this boy is book obsessed, having bought close to 60 books in the past 9 months.

 The Benefits of Reading

 - Free Entertainment (if you go to the library)

 - An activity that can be done almost anywhere